RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 41: Thermostat.
 </p>

-Local thermostats are sorted to groups according to given floor (the ground floor or the first floor), the picture 42.
+Local thermostats are sorted to groups according to a given floor (the ground floor or the first floor), the picture 42.

 <p align="center">
 <img src="description-pictures/software/thermostats.png" width="1024px" alt="Thermostats.">